RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #279, #280

+Had to test a bunch of mechanics and devices and settings and stuff for my new idea Battle of the Architects.
+Should be a good one.
+I'll explain later.

 ## #276, #277, #278

 Finally taking time to paint over the Gunrunners map...
 I started with the white